Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-A general framework to combine a recycling Golub-Kahan bidiagonalization (recycling GKB) process with tools from compression in a hybrid context are described in \cite{jiang2021hybrid}.
+A general framework to combine a recycling GKB (recycling GKB) process with tools from compression in a hybrid context are described in \cite{jiang2021hybrid}.
 More specifically, the approach consists of three steps.
 First, a suitable set of orthonormal basis vectors $ \bfW_{p}$ is provided (e.g., from a related problem or from expert knowledge) or may need to be determined (e.g., via compression of previous solutions).
-This prior solution subspace may even include an initial guess of the solution $\bfx^{(1)}$.
-The second step is to use a recycling GKB process to generate the columns of $\widetilde{\bfV}_{\ell}\in \bbR^{n \times \ell}$ that span Krylov subspace,
+This prior solution subspace may even include an initial guess $\bfx^{\ast}$ for the solution.
+The second step is to use a recycling GKB process to generate the columns of $\widetilde{\bfV}_{\ell}\in \bbR^{n \times \ell}$ that span the Krylov subspace

-where $\bfr = \bfb - \bfA \bfx^{(1)}$ and $\bfV_p$ is defined in \cref{eq:AWQR}.
+where $\bfr = \bfb - \bfA \bfx^{\ast}$ and $\bfV_p$ is defined in \cref{eq:AWQR}.
 The third step is to find a suitable regularization parameter $\lambda_k$ and compute a solution to the regularized projected problem in the extended solution space.
-The recycled, hybrid iterates are given by
+The recycled, hybrid iterate is given by

-These methods can be used in an iterative fashion to solve a broad class of inverse problems (e.g., solving very large problems where the number of basis vectors becomes too large for memory storage, solving a sequence of regularized problems (e.g., changing regularization terms or nonlinear solvers), and solving problems with streaming data).
+This process can be repeated in a cyclic fashion, and it is successful in solving a broad class of inverse problems (e.g., solving very large problems where the number of basis vectors becomes too large for memory storage, solving a sequence of regularized problems (e.g., changing regularization terms or nonlinear solvers), and solving problems with streaming data).